pac9/pac9.github.io/README.md

 # Background
 I've recently completed an intensive [full-time 19 week professional software development course](https://codeclan.com/courses/16-week-course/) at the digital skills and coding academy Codeclan in Edinburgh, UK.
 Course ended on 27th July 2018 after 3 weeks of pre-course work then 16 weeks in the classroom in Edinburgh.
 My class was collectively referred to as E21.

-More information on the course syllabus can be found  at https://pac9.github.io/codeclan_syllabus/
+More information on the course can be found in the [syllabus.](https://pac9.github.io/codeclan_syllabus/)

 # Main projects